 The season for being thankful is upon us!
 Different people have different reasons for being thankful, but everyone can always find some room in their heart for if they try hard enough.
 Whether it’s being thankful for your family’s support, or for your office’s close proximity to both a Chipotle and a Five Guys, now is the time to be grateful.
-You might even be grateful for your amazing sales automation CRM (and if not yet, check out Spiro’s!)
+You might even be grateful for Spiro’s Proactive Relationship Management platform!)

 Salespeople, in particular, have many reasons to give thanks.
 Even though it’s almost always a very difficult and stressful job, salespeople are lucky in a lot of ways.
 So stop refreshing your email inbox, don’t make eye contact with your sales manager, and think about these 8 things that all salespeople should be thankful for: